 The white ones I didn’t combine very well and you could really see the almonds in these.

 The red ones, flat as pancakes, and ran out – yet gave the most macaron texture (as I know them to be from buying in the shops!) out of the three colours!

 As I said earlier, leave to dry for an hour, and having pre-heated your oven to 170C/150C fan/Gas3, bake the macarons for 10 – 12 minutes until just set and crisp.
 Remove from the oven, and remember my tip about the water on the baking sheet? (quick…scroll back!)
 Well, nows the time to do it!
 When cool, transfer the macarons to a wire rack.

 So, as you can see, the red ones – very flat – but have the nice ruffley edge, and the texture on the top resembles a macaron.

 These ones completely cracked.
-On reading macaron.org.uk, it would seem the reason for this was that my oven may have been a little too high.
+Research online tells me the reason for this was that my oven may have been a little too high.

 I thought the white ones were a little lumpy – you could really see the ground almonds in them.
 And they don’t have the ruffly feet either *pout*

 Once cooled, you can fill them with buttercream made with softened butter, icing sugar and vanilla extract.
 Handle the macarons carefully whilst you pipe in the buttercream and press them together!